 Meet the Company

 An ardent movement researcher, Jessica John was a competitive athlete and dancer before finding a passion for circus in 2006.
 In 2017, after the 2016 US presidential election, she left a career as an intelligence officer with the CIA to pursue directing, performing, and coaching circus full-time.
 A corde lisse, fabric, and dance trapeze specialist, Jessica’s past coaches have included Rachel Walker, Brandy Leary, Emiliano Ron, and Leo Hedman.
-As a director, Jessica’s work is post-modern and challenges gender norms through displays of virtuosity.
-Her directing credits include: Steal A Step’s Kick Before You Drown; Vaudoux’s Hall of Mirrors, Adrift, and Gris; and (a sprout story).
+As a director, Jessica’s work is post-modern and challenges gender norms through displays of virtuosity and vulnerability.
+Her directing credits include: Steal A Step’s Kick Before You Drown; Vaudoux Aerial Dance Theatre’s Hall of Mirrors, Adrift, and Gris; and (a sprout story).
 She has a BA from the University of Colorado at Boulder, an MA from George Washington University, and a JD from Boston University.

-A business and studio art double major at the University of Maryland, Katie Embser has trained corde lisse, dance trapeze, lyra, and strap loop for 7 years under the coaching of Alter Circus’s director, Jessica John.
+A business and studio art double major at the University of Maryland, Katie Embser has trained corde lisse, dance trapeze, lyra, and strap loop since 2011 under the coaching of Alter Circus’s artistic director, Jessica John, where she has found a passion for spinning.
 Katie works at the Trapeze School of New York in Washington, DC.
-Her previous performing credits include: Steal A Step’s Kick Before You Drown and Vaudoux’s Hall of Mirrors, Adrift, Gris, and Away.
+She has performed professionally in Steal A Step’s Kick Before You Drown and as a pre-professional in Vaudoux Aerial Dance Theatre’s Hall of Mirrors, Adrift, Gris, and Away.

-Stacey Carlson, Gwynne Flanagan, Thomas Martin, Zoe Zou Stasko, and Wondercabinet Weshinskey.
+Stacey Carlson, Gwynne Flanagan, Thomas Martin, Zoe Zou Stasko, Wondercabinet Weshinskey